 Joint Workshop and Summer Schools

 RIT and its global partners are collaborating to create value-added student and faculty experiences through joint workshops and summer schools.
-RIT GCI, in collaboration with RIT Global , has established the Cybersecurity Visiting Student Research (CyberVSR) program.
+ESL GCI, in collaboration with RIT Global , has established the Cybersecurity Visiting Student Research (CyberVSR) program.
 The program aims at providing undergraduate and graduate students in the United States and internationally to gain research experiences in the broad area of cybersecurity with RIT faculty and peers of complementary skillsets and experiences, while immersing in an inclusive and culturally enriched and diverse environment for personal and professional growth.

 Student learning experiences should never be bounded within the classroom and academic laboratories.
-RIT GCI and its global partners, research institutions or industry, are committed to create international internship opportunities where students can apply their expertise and skillset to real-world environments.
+ESL GCI and its global partners, research institutions or industry, are committed to create international internship opportunities where students can apply their expertise and skillset to real-world environments.
 Faculty may also leverage and explore opportunities with domestic and international partners for cybersecurity transition to practice.